 Should You Care About the Average Dumbbell Curl Weight?

 Yes, I know this sounds like motivational bull crap to make people feel better, but it’s actually true!
-There are plenty of top bodybuilders who use relatively low weight and instead use high reps, since the chance of getting injured is much lower.
+There are plenty of top bodybuilders who use relatively low weight for this (and other dumbbell exercises like the alternating dumbbell press) and instead use high reps, since the chance of getting injured is much lower.

 FAQ about Dumbbell Curls exercise